Freshman Williams runs for 141 as Gophers rout Miami (Ohio)

-"We're a completely different team, we're focused on tomorrow," center Jared Weyler said after his team beat Miami (Ohio) 26-3 on Saturday.

-One key difference is their youth.
-The Gophers got strong performances from two true freshman against the RedHawks.

-Zack Annexstad completed 12 of 20 throws for 142 yards and two short touchdowns to Tyler Johnson in his third collegiate start.
-And Bryce Williams had 33 rushes for 141 yards as featured back in place of Rodney Smith, who suffered a season-ending knee injury last week against Fresno State.
-Williams also had a big 35-yard reception in the second to finish with 176 yards total offense.
+Annexstad completed 12 of 20 throws for 142 yards in his third collegiate start and was resting on the sideline by the third quarter.
+Williams had 33 rushes for 141 yards in place of Rodney Smith, who suffered a season-ending knee injury last week against Fresno State.

-Still, Minnesota coach P.J.
-Fleck said some of his players were hanging their heads in the locker room, upset for leaving "a lot of meat on the bone on offense."

-"When you know a team comes in after winning by 23 points and they have a little disappointment in them, you know you've got a special group of people," Fleck said.

-Ragland killed a first-quarter drive with a fumble when the ball slipped out of his hand while dropping back to pass.
-Then, in the second, Alonzo Smith tripped in his end zone for a safety.
+"And he ran hard 33 times, he didn't just run 33 times," senior center Jared Weyler said.
+"It's impressive and I look forward to seeing him continue to grow."

+With fellow true freshman Annexstad under center, Williams and the young Gophers (3-0) looked the more-seasoned squad against older-but-injured Miami.

+"When you're here three and a half months as a running back, and you're only 18, and you're not developed, it's hard to break all of those tackles because you haven't even been in the strength program an entire year," Gophers coach P.J.
+Fleck said.
+"He should be being redshirted right now, but he's not.
+We can't.
+It's what we have to go through."

-The RedHawks lost three offensive starters in the first half, including leading receivers Kenny Young and James Gardner, but coach Chuck Martin wasn't interested in using it as an excuse.
+The RedHawks (0-3) lost three offensive starters in the first half, including leading receivers Kenny Young and James Gardner.

+"Everybody's got injuries; got to keep playing, got to move the ball," Miami coach Chuck Martin said.
 "Injuries didn't affect when we whiffed on a pass and fumbled.
-That has nothing to do with an injury," he said.
+That has nothing to do with an injury."

-The RedHawks again struggled to run — they had 91 rushing yards and still haven't broken 100 yards on the ground this year. — the Gophers steadily moved the ball and wore down Miami's defense on a steamy 90-degree afternoon.

 "If you can't run the football, it's hard to win games," Martin said.